testmyagent/test-my-agent/README.md

 ## License

-test-my-agent is licensed under "Do Whatever You Want But Don't Blame Us" 1.0
+Pump402 is licensed under "Do Whatever You Want But Don't Blame Us" 1.0

 The AI agent cannot legally enter into contracts, so this license might not be enforceable.
 Consult your lawyer.
 Or don't.
 We're not lawyers.
 The AI definitely isn't.